What is the AMCAS? [2023 Medical School Application Guide]

 You will have to complete multiple sections for each course:

 Pro Tip: Course classification can be tricky.
 All courses are classified as BCPM science courses (biology, chemistry, physics, math) and AO courses (all others).
 AMCAS offers a Course Classification Guide that provides examples of how courses are often categorized.
 Ultimately, you are responsible for selecting the correct course classification, but AMCAS reserves the right to change classifications if the assigned classification clearly does not apply.
 Misclassified courses may delay the verification of your application.
-Working with an application advisor can ensure you classify courses correctly the first time.
+Working with an admissions advisor can ensure you classify courses correctly the first time.

-SECTION 5: AMCAS Work and Activities
+Section 5: Work and Activities

-• Artistic Endeavors Community Service
+• Artistic Endeavors

-• Volunteer — Medical/Clinical Community Service
+• Community Service/Volunteer – Medical/Clinical

-• Volunteer — Not Medical
+• Community Service/Volunteer – Not Medical/Clinical

-• Clinical Conferences Attended
+• Conferences Attended

 • Extracurricular Activities